Introduction

 labs(color = "Type")

-Here we can see that our point nowcast slightly underestimates what was eventually reported (black line), but does a decent overall job of correcting for the right-truncation observed in the red line (the data before the nowcast).
+Here we can see that our point nowcast (blue) slightly underestimates what was eventually reported (black), but does a decent overall job of correcting for the right-truncation observed in the the data as of the nowcast date (red).

 We repeat this process for n_retrospective_nowcasts